 No. A business cannot claim both the CEWS and CRHP.
 An eligible employer would be permitted to claim either the hiring subsidy or the Canada Emergency Wage Subsidy for a particular qualifying period, but not both.
 You will need to decide which program is better for your business and apply accordingly.

 How to Apply:

-The program will begin on June 6, 2021, and will continue for six consecutive four-week periods until November 20, 2021 and expectations are that the application process will be similar to the process for applying to the CEWS.
+The program began on June 6, 2021, and will continue for six consecutive four-week periods until November 20, 2021, the application deadline is 180 days after the end of the claim period.